-Brains: The time it takes to figure out, to unearth and gather, all the criteria needed to make a decision that leaves the system congruent is the time it takes to act on it.
+Brains: The time it takes to figure out all the criteria needed to make a decision is the time it takes to act on it.
 No, they’re not dragging their feet; they’re trying to change congruently.

-See, the brain’s 86 billion neurons are stored and labelled in ways that may be difficult to consciously access.
-In fact, words or ideas don’t even enter brains with intended meanings attached but as meaningless sound vibrations (Neuroscience actually calls words ‘puffs of air.’) which ultimately get turned into the signals that then get dispatched to circuits that will translate them into meaning.
+See, the brain’s 86 billion neurons are stored and labeled in ways that may be difficult to consciously access.
+In fact, words or ideas even enter brains as meaningless sound vibrations (Neuroscience actually calls words ‘puffs of air.’) which ultimately get turned into the signals that then get translated into meaning.

-The problem arises in the translation process.
-The neural dispatch unit (the Central Executive Network, or CEN) dispatches these incoming signals to a ‘similar enough’ set of brain circuits for interpretation.
-To make the process fast (It takes five one hundredths of a second for the entire process.) the CEN chooses the quickest route to translation circuits, almost always a frequently used superhighway that may only have a tangential connection to the original meaning and intent.
+To make the process fast (It takes five one hundredths of a second for the entire process.) our brain chooses the quickest route to translation circuits, almost always an oft-used superhighway that may only have a tangential connection to the original meaning and intent.
 In other words: all incoming words get translated without any regard to accuracy!